mnot/I-D/http-proxy-problem/draft.md

 Interception occurs when lower-layer protocols are configured to route HTTP traffic to a host other than the origin server for the URI in question.
-It requires no client configuration (hence its advantages over other methods).
+It requires no client configuration (hence its popularity over other methods).
 See
 {{RFC3040}} for an example of an interception-related protocol.

 Interception is also strongly motivated when it is necessary to assure that the